threefoldfoundation/tfchain/README.md

 This official (Golang) implementation is build using a vendored version of [the reference Golang implementation of Rivine][rivine].

 For in-depth technical information you can check the [Rivine][rivine] docs at [github.com/rivine/rivine/tree/master/doc](https://github.com/rivine/rivine/tree/master/doc).
 There are no technical docs in this repository, as all the technology lives and is developed within the [Rivine repository][rivine].

+## troubleshooting

+If you run into troubles while using the official `tfchaind` binary, try to find a solution for your problem in [the Rivine troubleshooting FAQ](https://github.com/rivine/rivine#troubleshooting) first.
+The tfchain daemon is built using the Rivine daemon package, so chances are your problem has already been solved when another user ran into the same or similar-enough issue.

+If your problem is not related to the official `tfchaind` binary, or if you do not find a solution in [the Rivine troubleshooting FAQ](https://github.com/rivine/rivine#troubleshooting), you should start looking into the `tfchain` issues, found at <https://github.com/threefoldfoundation/tfchain/issues?utf8=✓&q=is%3Aissue+is%3Aopen+is%3Aclosed>.
+You can search faster by guessing some keyword(s) that might be included in such an issue.
+Did you find an issue that is already talking about your problem?
+Post a comment in it describing your environment, version, situation, steps on how to reproduce and any info you think might be helpful.
+It does not matter if the issue is already closed, if you run into a problem, it is proof that the problem (still) exists.

+Should you not find an issue (open or closed) for your problem, you can create a new issue.
+Make sure to include your environment, version, situation, steps on how to reproduce and any info you think might be helpful.

+Please use GitHub issues as much as possible, it keeps everything tracked.
+Only reach out to the `tfchain` maintainers if you really have to or in case it is not issue-related.
+The team is small, and direct support is pretty time-expensive.